MojosBeans100/MS4-spaceport/README.md

 The user can expand the table by clicking the drop down, which will open all rows to display further technical data about the image, as well as a link which downloads the full size image.

 ### Parameters
+The parameters the user selected are displayed towards the bottom of the detail page for the user to review.

 ### Edit/Delete

+# Limitations

+## API Limitations

+- The developer has a limited account with the Skywatch API.
+During development, many pipelines were created for testing purposes under the accounts 'admin' and 'testing_account' and 'testing_account2'.
+As the account is limited to 100 pipelines, all of these pipelines were deleted from the API before deployment.
+The objects remain in the website database, but cannot be edited, updated or deleted as there is no longer a model in the API which represents these objects.